bilfar/CV/README.md

 ## Skills

 #### Clean code
-Makers shaped and facilitated my want to be a purveyor of clean code.
-Always aiming to sharpen my toolset & craft well-written, readable code
+Makers shaped and facilitated my want to be a purveyor of clean, well-tested code.
+I use TDD to decrease the likelihood of introducing bugs, make my code easier to refactor, and provide confidence and focus to my development process.
+I make sure that my code is DRY and stick to good design principles, so as to write code that others can understand and that is easy to change.

 #### Problem solving
 I am not afraid of challenges.
 Love finding a good solution for any issues.
+I take a proactive approach to learning relevant new technologies for each project by reading the documentation and am taking special attention when it comes to learn or develop new knowledge and skills.
 My final team-mates credited my positive influence as being a crucial aspect to our project success.
 All problems become smaller when you confront them instead of dodging them.

 #### Team driving
 I am energetic and ambitious and love to share this with my team.
 Always comfortable finding my place in a team.
 I see new challenges as opportunities to do something awesome.
-Team mates credited me for my openminded, easy going and professional personality.
+Team mates credited me for my openminded, easy going and professional personality, deliver and receive feedback.
+I strive to apply XP values when collaborating on code with another person.

 ## Education

-#### Makers Academy (June 2018 to September 2018)
+#### Makers Academy, London, UK (June 2018 to September 2018)

 - Software Craftsmanship (OOD, TDD/BDD, DRY and SOLID Principles)
 - Best practices (XP Values, Agile approach)